Why Tradespeople Invoice on WhatsApp

 Getting Paid Faster: The Pay Now Button

 The single biggest change you can make to how quickly you get paid is adding a Pay Now button to your invoices.
-When a customer receives an invoice by WhatsApp and can tap a button to pay by card in 90 seconds, the friction of paying disappears.
+When a customer receives an invoice by WhatsApp and can tap a button to instant bank payment or card in 90 seconds, the friction of paying disappears.

 Compare that to the traditional BACS process: customer reads the invoice, navigates to their banking app, finds the right account, enters your sort code, account number, and a payment reference, double-checks the amount, and confirms.
 That process involves about eight steps where something can go wrong or be deferred.

-TaskDrop invoices include a Stripe-powered Pay Now button on every document.
-Customers pay by card — the money clears to your bank account in two working days.
-The invoice marks itself as paid automatically and you get a WhatsApp notification.
+TaskDrop invoices include your bank details printed automatically.
+Every invoice includes a Pay Now button — GoCardless Open Banking, instant bank transfer, free.
+The invoice marks itself as paid automatically when the customer pays via TaskDrop Pay, and you get a WhatsApp notification.

 How This Fits with Making Tax Digital